3DS firmware 11.17.0 was recently released. Here’s what you should know:

 Can I use this to play games from other regions?

 Yes; Luma3DS will automatically ignore the region check for cartridges and installed titles.
-Some games may need to make use of Luma’s locale emulation feature in order to work properly on out-of-region devices.
+Some games may need to make use of Luma’s locale emulation feature in order to work properly on out-of-region consoles.

 Will I lose any features if I install CFW?

-No. Devices with custom firmware can still play online and run physical cartridges as any other 3DS can.
+No. Consoles with custom firmware can still play online and run physical cartridges as any other 3DS can.

 Will my 3DS be banned for having CFW?

 There was a ban wave in May 2017 that banned CFW users from online play (eShop access, NNIDs, and Nintendo Accounts were unaffected), seemingly at random.
 A ban wave at such a scale has not been seen since.
 That being said, we don’t know what Nintendo may have in store in the future.

 At this time, we don’t think that bans are something that you need to worry about.

 Can I do this without a computer (e.g. an Android phone)?